 - Follow the instructions for the Summer in NYC 2-Step Registration Process.

-- Send your application materials for REMU-UT 1037 Internship/Career Skills for the Music Entrepreneur to Recorded Music's Summer Internship Office, c/o Adam Underhill (email@example.com), for processing and approval, NO LATER , APRIL 15, 2014.
+- Send your application materials for REMU-UT 1037 Internship/Career Skills for the Music Entrepreneur to Lauren Davis, Internship Faculty Advisor (email@example.com), NO LATER THAN APRIL 17, 2015.
+Other details are as follows.

 CREDITS AND COST:Students should register for the appropriate number of credits specific to the number of hours they will be able to work each week.
 Most summer internships require students to work between 25-30 hours per week.
 Students may make changes, without penalty, to the number of credits they are registered for up until the day before the summer session starts.